LIJI32/PokeCrystalImproved/README.md

 # Pokémon Crystal

-This is a disassembly of Pokémon Crystal.
+This is an improved version of Pokémon Crystal with new features added to the original game.

 The following rom is used as a base: